 Albert Moser

 In the early 1970s, Moser began making panoramic, composite photographs of landscapes, cities, and other places that he liked to visit.
 Having chosen a particular view, Moser would slowly turn his camera, taking as many as thirty pictures from his position.
 He meticulously aligned and joined the photographs together using scotch or masking tape.
 Moser’s panoramas are dominated by cityscapes and skylines but occasionally feature residential neighborhoods or beachfront scenes.
 People appear in the photographs only as part of the larger setting, and they are rarely mentioned in the detailed descriptions that Moser neatly composed on the back of every photograph.
 Most of his photos also bear a custom ink stamp that reads “Albert Moser, Photographer, 58 Beechwood Ave., Trenton, N.J.”
-Moser lived with his parents until the age of 60.
-He is now living in an assisted-living facility in Trenton.
+Moser lived with his parents until the age of 60 after which he lived in an assisted-living facility in Trenton.